masinter/pdf-data-cg-charter/BACKGROUND.md

 * Should there be a manifest (metadata which says where/how validated data appears)?
 * What parts of PDF/A3 or PDF/UA should be referenced in the guidelines?

+## Example implementations

+* [PDFData](https://github.com/Aiybe/PDFData) is a "proof of concept" example, providing an implementation of data storage in PDF (accessible as a library, from the command line, or through a web service), as well as example datasets and documents for testing.

+* [Tabula](https://github.com/tabulapdf/tabula) is a  sample implementation which makes other assumptions.